michaelcolletti/Magificant-30/README.md

 ## The Magnificent 30

 - Below is a test selection of songs for a jazz standards brunch gig.
-- A set-list generated from a prompt is given.
+- An alphabetical set-list generated.
+- Coming Soon (a prompt for all occasions taking parameters or UI)
 - Unfold the *twisties* to reveal *cool metadata* for each song.

 ## Design Features